yanjunzan/contrast/index.md

 title: "About us"
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We are a research group at Department of Life Sciences, Sichuan University (SCU) in Chengdu, China.
+#Department of Life Sciences, Sichuan University (SCU) in Chengdu, China
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We are a research group at .
 Our mission is to provide a productive and sustainable strategy for future agriculture and biodiversity conservation empowered by recent developments in genetics, genomics, ecology and data science.\

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Agriculture and biodiversity conservation sectors are facing increasing threat more than ever from extreme weather conidiations associated with climate change and booming population.
 Our group is committed to:\